-I wrote a post called All About Scallops where I explained the different types of scallops, how they are harvested, how to buy them and how to store them but not how to cook them.
+I wrote a post called, All About Scallops, where I explained the different types of scallops, how they are harvested, how to buy them, and how to store them but not cook them.
 Miss Emerson called me out on this in her comment when she said,

 So in response to Miss Emerson, the question is:

 Hear the rim shot?
 It sounds like a glib answer to a reasonable question.
 But it is the truth.